truenas/documentation/content/Contributing/IssueReporting/_index.md

 ![Submit Ticket](/images/Contribute/JiraCreateBottom.png "Submit Ticket")

-Developers will review and update the ticket if/when they need additional information.
+Developers review and update the ticket if/when they need additional information.
 The Jira account receives emails about the ticket status.
 Developers may request more details as they work to resolve the issue, so check the ticket periodically.